Direct Observations in Lean Construction

 In the context of Lean Construction, Direct Observations guide teams through a systematic improvement journey.

+At Lean Touch Solutions, we train teams to conduct Overt, Structured Direct Observations, which produce standardized, quantitative data on current workflows.
 This method allows for the collection of reliable, real-time insights without altering the environment—providing a clear picture of how resources, time, and labour are being utilized on site.

 construction project solution value stream mapping takt planning